 A Stargate is nothing without the ability to open a stable wormhole to another planet.
 I started this project by checking the possibility of making an infinity mirror where i could control every led individually and create custom animations and colors.
 An infinity mirror consists of of a mirror at the back, lights in the middle and a two way mirror in the front.
 The light will reflect back and forth between the two mirrors, and when observing from the outside one can see through the two way mirror when the light is on.
 This creates an “infinity” effect where the lights are reflected back and forth between the mirrors several times.

 I started using regular glass mirror and a regular glass plate cut in circles.
 The mirror cracked, and it was a hassle using two way mirror foil on the glass plate.
-I ended up buying Plexiglas mirror and Plexiglas two way mirror and cutting the circles by hand.
+I ended up buying Plexiglass mirror and Plexiglas two way mirror and cutting the circles by hand.
 This worked a lot better, and it’s not as heavy as regular glass/mirrors.
-In this early wormhole video test you can see the cracked glass before i switched to Plexiglas.
+In the picture you can see the cracked glass before i switched to Plexiglass.

 For the LED’s themselves i used a NeoPixel WS2812 addressable LED strip with 144 LED’s per meter.
 The whole project is controlled by one raspberry pi.
 My original idea was to add a diffuser over the lights so that one could not see the individual lights themselves.
 However after a while I kind of liked seeing the individual lights and dropped the diffuser.